 New Zealand benefits enormously from resettling refugees.
 Former refugees make our country a richer and more diverse place to live and significantly contribute to New Zealand’s prosperity.
 Yet when people think of refugees it’s often in negative terms – poor, helpless, weak and often as a threat.
 They see them as a term ‘refugee’, and forget about the people behind the word.
 Who are they?
 What are their hopes and dreams?
 And what do they think about this country they now call home?

 Many people forget that being a refugee is only a temporary classification – one stage in the journey to safety.
 It is not a permanent status but merely a label.

-The Redefine Refugee project came about through the need to peel back that label, and remove the barriers and obstacles it creates in the path to resettlement.
+The ‘New Zealanders Now’ project came about through the need to peel back that label, and remove the barriers and obstacles it creates in the path to resettlement.

-The Auckland Refugee Community Coalition want to change the narrative, redefine the word ‘refugee’.
-Through the use of beautiful images by photographer Nando Azevedo and small snippets of information that provide a window into the lives of individuals, this project shows what happens after refuge has been found, the journey as a refugee has ended and the label has been dropped.
+The purpose of the project is to change the narrative, redefine the word ‘refugee’.
+Through the use of portraits by photographers Nando Azevedo and small fragment of information that provide a window into the lives of individuals, this project shows what happens after refuge has been found, the journey as a refugee has ended and the label has been dropped.

 This is about what happens when refugees become Kiwis.

 The photo book that resulted from this work is available for purchase at our virtual shop.

 Some samples of the work can be seen Below: